Fox's Book of Martyrs

 The

-next day they were led to the place appointed for them to suffer; in their way to which, Russell, seeing his fellow-sufferer have the appearance of timidity in his
+next day they were led to the place appointed for them to suffer; in their way

-in us, than He that is in the world.
+that is in us, than He that is in the world.
 The pain that we are to suffer is short, and shall be light; but our joy and consolation shall

 never have an end.
 Let us, therefore, strive to enter into